digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 Each Daml ledger has a policy on the allowed difference between LT and RT called the *skew*.
 A consistent zero-skew is not feasible because this is a distributed system.
 If it is too far off, the transaction will be rejected.
 This is the requirement known as “bounded skew.”
 The RT is not relevant beyond this determination of skew.

 Returning to the theme of *business hours*, consider the following example: Suppose that the ledger had a skew of 10 seconds.
-At 17:59:55 just before the end of business hours, Alice submits a transaction to redeem an Iou.
+At 17:59:55, just before the end of business hours, Alice submits a transaction to redeem an Iou.
 One second later, the transaction is assigned an LT of 17:59:56.
 However, there still may be a few seconds before the transaction is persisted to the underlying storage.
 For example, the transaction might be written in the underlying backing store at 18:00:06, *after business hours*.
-Because LT is within business hours and LT - RT <= 10 seconds, the transaction won't be rejected.
+Because LT is within business hours and LT - RT <= 10 seconds, the transaction will not be rejected.

 For details, see :ref:`Background concepts - time <time>`.